‘Are Americans Being Poisoned?’: Diamond’s Memorial Goes Off the Rails

 Like many pro-Trump events, the event at times slid off the rails and took the form of a MAGA rally rather than a funeral service.

-“She lives on in the hearts and the minds of those who loved her,” Lt.
-Gov Mark Robinson said.
+“She lives on in the hearts and the minds of those who loved her,” Republican North Carolina Lt.
+Gov. Mark Robinson said.
 “The news media right now has paid little to no attention to her passing.
 We all know what the news media is.
 It is the most evil devil in America.”

 “She was wise, she was strong, and she was beautiful,” Robinson continued.